 File: Sources/OmniWM/Core/Rules/WindowRuleEngine.swift

-let disposition: WindowDecisionDisposition // .managed, .floating, .unmanaged, .undecided
+let disposition: WindowDecisionDisposition // .managed/.floating/.unmanaged/.undecided

-let source: WindowDecisionSource // .manualOverride, .userRule(UUID), .builtInRule, .heuristic
+let source: WindowDecisionSource // .manualOverride/.userRule(UUID)/.builtInRule/.heuristic

-let workspaceName: String? // Target workspace (if rule specifies)
+let workspaceName: String?

-let ruleEffects: ManagedWindowRuleEffects // minWidth, minHeight constraints
+let ruleEffects: ManagedWindowRuleEffects // minWidth/minHeight

 }